EXPLORING FIGURES OF PERFORMANCE

 An avid pole dancer, he won the SG Pole Challenge 2012 and represented Singapore at the International Pole Championships 2013 (Finalist).
 In 2014, he collaborated with Arco Renz (Belgium) and Eisa Jocson (Philippines) to create pole duet Alpha, co-produced by Esplanade (Singapore), KobaltWorks (Belgium) and the Goethe Institut.

 Daniel is presently developing his artistic research on critical spectatorship and audienceship.
-He is now collaborating with visual artist, Miho Shimizu (Japan), exploring a notion of Trans-Individuality in Xhe – a durational dance and installation work that will premiere in 2018.
+He is now collaborating with visual artist, Miho Shimizu (Japan), exploring a notion of Trans-Individuality in Xhe – a durational dance and installation work premiered in October 2018.